January 28, 2015

 Here is your new issue of Breaking News -- the e-newsletter of the Gateway Regional School District.
 We are always looking for feedback and ideas to improve the newsletter, so please feel free to contact us!

-SCHOOL COMMITTEE: The next school committee meeting will be Wednesday, October 22 at 7:30 p.m. at Chester Elementary School.
-Agenda items include a presentation on Title I and IIA grant programs and curriculum updates by Joanne Blocker; the FY'16 Budget (including school supply costs and parking fees); sub-committee reports; the Worthington withdrawal, Superintendent's Goals, School Committee Self-Evaluation and Boys' and Girls' State discussion.
-Parents, staff and area residents are always welcome!
+SCHOOL COMMITTEE: The Gateway Regional School Committee will meet at 7 p.m. on Wednesday, January 28, 2015 in the Gateway Library/Media Center.
+Agenda items include the FY'16 budget, FY'15 9C budget cuts, an update on the Jr./Sr. High School schedule, field trip approvals for second semester; the Worthington withdrawal, winter busing, Superintendent's Goals, PARCC Presentation, the "Public Schools That Work" initiative, and review of one-man/one-vote amendments.
 The first agenda item of every school committee meeting is hearing issues that are not on the posted agenda.
 (Please note that any questions or concerns should first be brought to the appropriate district staff member, i.e. a specific teacher, principal or Central Office staff member).

 WEBLINK OF THE WEEK:

 SCHOOL PERFORMANCE IN CONTEXT: INDICATORS OF SCHOOL INPUTS AND OUTPUTS IN NINE SIMILAR NATIONS: The Horace Mann League and National Superintendents Roundtable released the findings of an international study on student performance.
 The findings of the report suggest that looking at test scores and system outcomes isn't enough: you need to compare underlying factors that impact student performance as well.

 - 2015 VOCATION SCHOOL APPLICATION PROCESS ANNOUNCED: Parents and students living in the Gateway Regional School District are advised that applications (due March 2) are now available for students interested in applying to vocational school.
 The application process has several steps so please read the entire article for details.